 The same study shows that the number one reason men want to look their best is to stay competitive in the job market.
 It is thought that in a marketplace where looking fit, younger, and more masculine seems imperative, the better you look, the better your chances of ascending the corporate ladder.

 Helping men advance in their careers is a powerful marketing tool, with many surgeons and clinics operating male only websites, or at the very least male only pages, listing procedures especially for men.
 As for women, the vast number of cosmetic procedures undertaken by men is non-invasive.
-Botox is king, closely followed by injectable fillers, micro-dermabrasion and skin peels.
+Anti-wrinkle injections is king, closely followed by injectable fillers, micro-dermabrasion and skin peels.

 More invasive procedures, or surgery, are also on the rise for men.
 In the US there is the now famous ‘Forbes Facelift’.
 This is specifically designed and marketed to men and typically consists of a necklift, eyelift, jawline re-contouring, and perhaps liposuction as well if required.